bno1/linux_configs/README.md

 Then you have to build `.vim/bundle/vimproc.vim/` and `.vim/bundle/YouCompleteMe/`.
 Check their READMEs for instructions on how to do that.

-After bulding them run:
+After building them run:
 ```bash
 ./setup.sh
 ```
-This will generate the symbolic links to this repo.
+This will generate the symbolic links to this repo for the configurations.
 It will prompt you before each change.

 Keep the repo on your filesystem.